Analytic Approach for Computation of Topological Number of Integrable Vortex on Torus: Large period limits of vortices

 Here $\wp(z;t/2,it/2)$ is the Weierstrass $\wp$ function defined on the fundamental latice $\Lambda = \mathbb{Z}~t+\mathbb{Z}~it$.
 They have taken the planar limit $t\to\infty$ of the lattice, for which the function \eqref{eq:Akerblom} tends to $-2/z$, and shown that the vortex number in this limit equals half of that of the torus.
 Although the meromorphic function $f\sim 1/z$ does not give a Higgs zero from \eqref{eq:Higgs zero from poles} as in the last example, this case also has a vortex number since the integration contour can be taken around infinity in the planar limit.

 Here we illustrate another simple case of a vortex in the planar limit.
 Let us consider the first example of the last section $f(z)=\wp(z;\omega_1,\omega_2)$, which leads to a vortex of the vortex number $4$ on a torus.

+Firstly, consider the cases in which one of the periods approaches infinity.
+These cases are comparable to the previous cylinder limits.
+Let the fundamental region be a square, then we can obtain a cylinder-like region by taking a limit $\omega_1\to \infty$.
+In this limit, $f(z)=\wp(z;\omega_1,\omega_2)$ becomes

+This function preserves the periodicity regarding the direction of $\omega_2$.
+It is similar in the limit $\omega_2\to \infty$ that the periodicity regarding the direction of $\omega_1$ is preserved.
+Profiles of the Higgs field in these limits are shown in Figure \ref{fig:sn-cylinder-Weierstrass}.
+Numerical evaluations show the vortex number equals $4$ in both limits.

-If we let both periods be infinite, then the Weierstrass function becomes a rational function, i.e., $f(z)\to 1/z^2$ defined on a plane.
+Secondly, let the both periods be infinite, then the constants $(g_2,g_3)=(0,0)$, and the Weierstrass $\wp$ function becomes a rational function, i.e., $f(z)\to 1/z^2$ defined on a plane.
 On first inspection, this vortex gives the vortex number $1$ because the meromorphic function has only a double pole at the origin from the point of view of \eqref{eq:vortex number from n-th pole}.
-However, it is known that the meromorphic functions $1/z^n$ give radially symmetric vortices of the vortex number $2n$ \cite{Horvathy:1998pe} so that the vortex number will be $4$ in this case.
+However, it is known that, on a flat plane, the meromorphic functions $1/z^n$ give radially symmetric vortices of the vortex number $2n$ \cite{Horvathy:1998pe} so that the vortex number will be $4$ in this case.
 We can confirm that no flux loss is observed by evaluating the flux integral as follows.
-The Higgs field in the planar limit becomes from \eqref{eq:Akerblom}
+The Higgs field in the planar limit is obtained from the rational function $1/z^2$ as

 which is rewritten in the polar coordinates

 where $z=re^{i\theta}$ and $\overline{z}=re^{-i\theta}$.
 The vortex number, or the flux integral, is easily calculated as

 which indicates no flux loss in the planar limit of the vortex.
 This observation shows that some relics of the vortex on a torus survive at infinity after taking the planar limit from the perspective of the plane as a decompactified torus.
 The scenario would be similar to the cylinder limit of a torus considered in the last subsection.